rohan-paul/Collection-of-Angular-Notes-Use_cases-Best_practices/Life-Cycle-Hooks/ngOnInit-vs-ngAfterViewInit.md

 **ngAfterViewInit()** is called after a component's view, and its children's views, are created.
 Its a lifecycle hook that is called after a component's view has been fully initialized.

 \*\* ngAfterViewInit() is called when the bindings of the children directives (or components) have been checked for the first time.
 Hence its perfect for accessing and manipulating DOM with Angular 2 components.

+#### ngAfterContentInit vs ngAfterViewInit

+Content is what is passed as children usually to be projected at some <ng-content> element of a component.
+View is the template of the current component.

+**The view is initialized after the content and `ngAfterViewInit()` is therefore called after `ngAfterContentInit()`**

 #### When should you use ngAfterViewInit?